Mailu/Mailu/docs/cli.rst

       domain: example.com
       destination: "user1@example.com,user2@example.com"

-without ``--delete_object`` option config-update will only add/update new values but will *not* remove any entries missing in provided YAML input.
+without ``--delete-object`` option config-update will only add/update new values but will *not* remove any entries missing in provided YAML input.

 Users
 -----